-OpenLM announces new pricing plans for software license management solutions - On-premise, cloud
+OpenLM announces new pricing plans for software license management solutions - On-premise, Cloud

 Boilerplate:

 OpenLM is a global leader in software license management solutions for engineering and specialty software applications.
-Founded in 2007, it has now created a global base of around 1000+ clients, most of which belong to the 'Fortune 100' club.
-Founded in 2007, OpenLM has already been featured by market leaders like G2, Capterra, TrustRadius, Cuspera, and others.
-Currently, OpenLM has its operations across Israel, US, Japan, France, Moldova, India, North America, Europe, and emerging countries like Australia, Malaysia, China, Thailand, Latam, and others.
+Founded in 2007, it has now created a global base of around 1000+ clients, most of which belong to the ‘Fortune 1000’ club.
+OpenLM has already been featured by market leaders like G2, Capterra, TrustRadius, Cuspera, and others.
+Currently, OpenLM has its operations across Israel, USA, Japan, France, Moldova, India, North America, Europe, and emerging countries like Australia, Malaysia, China, Thailand, LATAM, and others.

 Check OpenLM’s brand video: https://www.youtube.com/watch?v=g2Vh83IXa5g